Before you start reading, I just wanted to let you know that I will be using the terms Blackstone, griddle, grill, and flattop interchangeably.

 It’s what I use unless you want your friends and family hovering over you with their cellphones.

-That burger smasher is ideal for you guessed it, smashing that ball into the hot flattop.
+Now, that burger smasher is ideal for you guessed it, smashing that ball into the hot flattop.
 It will make your life easier if you add a piece of parchment paper in-between both first.
 You don’t want to deal with that dreaded sticking situation that happens with beef and shiny items.

 You’re going to want to season those flattened meat spheres.
 A mix of salt and pepper is excellent, or maybe you like to use seasoned salt.